Our Top Choices for Badminton Rackets 2023

 For badminton players at the professional level, it is usually preferable to use a racket of> 24 lbs (>11 kg), depending on the level and wrist strength of the individual.

-One thing to keep in mind is that if the bridge is stiff, the fly is slow and feels like holding a log, you should reduce the tension to about 1 lbs (0.5kg) to fit your hand.
-Also, to play badminton you should have special exercises for your wrist.
+One thing to keep in mind is that if the bridge is stiff, the fly is slow and feels like holding a log, you should reduce the tension to about 1 lb (0.5kg) to fit your hand.
+In addition, to play badminton, you should have special exercises for your wrist.

 The two main factors that affect a racket’s grip are size and type.

 There are two grip types: synthetic and towel grips.

 Towel grips are soft and absorb sweat.
 As such, they are susceptible to accumulate bacteria and germs.
 Therefore, it needs to be replaced over time.

 Synthetic grips are less messy and slick but are not as comfortable as towel grips.
 This discomfort is due to the synthetic material of the grip not absorbing the sweat when you play.

 The size of the grip also determines the comfort that you will have in the hands when holding the racket.